Lindsay Simon: Clinical Director and Supervisor

 LMFT # 51979

-Lindsay Simon is a Licensed Marriage and Family Therapist, a Certified Domestic Violence Facilitator, and a Licensed Crisis Counselor.
-Ms. Simon has provided quality therapy for a diverse clientele for the past eight years including children, adolescents and adults for individual, couples, group, and family therapy.
+Lindsay Simon is a Licensed Marriage and Family Therapist and a Certified Domestic Violence Facilitator.
+Ms. Simon has provided quality therapy for a diverse clientele for the past ten years including children, adolescents and adults for individual, couples, group, and family therapy.
 Ms. Simon became the Clinical Director and Supervisor of A Balanced Life in July of 2014.
-Ms. Simon’s clinical experience and specialties include assessment, diagnosis, and treatment of: postpartum depression, panic attacks, anxiety, depression, phobias, bipolar, relationship problems, family conflict, grief and loss, social problems, life transition issues, work-life balance, teen issues, stress management, and chronic pain.
-Ms. Simon is a systemically focused therapist, meaning she understands the importance of relationships on our overall wellness and mental health, including the relationship we have with ourselves.
-Ms. Simon implements a holistic and mindfulness-based approach with her compassion, knowledge, and expertise in the application of evidence-based practices such as Cognitive Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT)-informed treatment to help her clients reach their short and long term goals.
+Ms. Simon’s clinical experience and specialties include assessment, diagnosis, and treatment of: postpartum depression, panic attacks, anxiety, adult ADHD, depression, phobias, bipolar, relationship problems, family conflict, grief and loss, social problems, life transition issues, work-life balance, teen issues, stress management, and OCD.
+Ms. Simon is a systemically focused therapist, meaning she understands the importance of relationships on your overall wellness and mental health, starting with the relationship you have with yourself.
+Ms. Simon implements a holistic and mindfulness-based approach with her compassion, knowledge, and expertise in the application of evidence-based practices such as Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT)-informed treatment, and Solution Focused therapy to help her clients reach their short and long term goals.

 Ms. Kelly is a California Licensed Marriage and Family Therapist, LMFT, and obtained a certificate in Art Therapy at College of Notre Dame in Belmont, CA. Ms. Kelly has 20 years of experience providing individual, family and group therapy using art, play and talk therapy.
 Ms. Kelly has extensive experience working with children and adolescents who have learning disorders, issues around early attachment, depression, anxiety, pervasive development disorders, and behavioral problems.
 In addition, Ms. Kelly has experience in a variety of work environments including Adult Psychiatric Emergency Services, residential treatment and field based services.
 Ms. Kelly is familiar with 12 step recovery and can provide effective treatment for dually diagnosed clients.
 When necessary, Ms. Kelly will work collaboratively with other providers such as Primary Care Physicians, Psychiatrists and other clinicians.
 Ms. Kelly uses a psychodynamic, cognitive behavioral, and humanistic approach that will effectively meet each clients’ needs.
 Ms. Kelly has additional training in meditation and yoga.
 She strives to create an environment that is warm, welcoming and safe.